YolfTypo3/SavLibraryKickstarter/Documentation/Reference/GeneralAttributes/Index.rst

         String

     Description
-        The default class ``label`` associated with the label of the displayed value will be replaced by the string.
+        The string will be added to the class associated with the label.